sweirich/pi-forall/notes4.md

 ## ERASURE and equality
 ------------------------

-We've been alluding to this all week, but now we'll come down to it.
+We've been alluding to this the whole time, but now we'll come down to it.
 We're actually *defining* equality over "erased" terms instead of the terms themselves.
 Note how the definition of equate ignores 'eraseable' elements like type annotations, erasable arguments, etc.

-Why?
+Why is this important?
   - faster comparison: don't have to look at the whole term when comparing for equality.
 Coq / Adga look at type annotations
   - more expressive: don't have to *prove* that those parts are equal